mercadopago/devsite-docs/guides/checkout-bricks/configure-integration.en.md

 >
 > Attention
 >
 > For an effective Brick control, the function submitted in `onSubmit` must always return a Promise.
-You can call `resolve()` only if processing on your backend was successful.
-Call `reject(`) if an error occurs.
+You should call `resolve()` only if your backend processes was successful.
+Call `reject()` if an error occurs.
 The `reject()` will make the brick allow the fields to be filled in again and a new payment attempt possible.
 Also, when calling the `resolve()` method inside the `onSubmit` Promise, the brick does not allow new payments.
-If you want to make a new payment, you must create a new instance.
+If you want to make a new payment, you must create a new Brick instance.

 > PREV_STEP_CARD_EN
 >